Silicon Valley Bank: German branch closed-breakinglatest.news-Breaking Latest News

 How did the Silicon Valley Bank collapse?

-Silicon Valley Bank (SVB) built its business around managing capital raised from startups in funding rounds.
-From these urgent deposits, the institute bought billions of dollars in US government bonds and other securities, such as mortgage-backed securities (MBS), which bore slightly better interest rates than the bank used to lure its customers.
+Silicon Valley Bank built its business around managing capital raised from startups in funding rounds.
+From these deposits, the institute bought billions of dollars in US Treasury bonds and other securities, such as mortgage-backed securities (MBS), which had slightly better interest rates than the ones the bank used to lure its customers.
 Since there is normally no interest on the market, the companies were able to increase the money.

 But then came the turnaround in interest rates.
 Because investors quickly invested less money in startups, the flow of money at the SVB dried up.
 And since, at the same time, the startups themselves needed even more money to become profitable – a necessity in order to regain investor interest – the outflow was much larger than expected.
 Assets have shrunk by as much as $25 billion each quarter since the first quarter of 2022, bank records show.

 At the same time, the bonds in the books of the SVB Bank drastically lost value, another effect of the turnaround in interest rates.
-Some investors recognized this development, including Peter Thiel’s Founders Fund, and advised their portfolio companies to put their money in a safe place at another bank – which intensified the vicious circle described.
+Some investors recognized this development.
+Among other things, Peter Thiels Founders Fund advised his portfolio companies to bring their money to another bank for safety.
+Since the bank has comparatively few customers who also know each other within their bubble, many startups withdrew their money completely within a few days – which intensified the vicious circle described.

 Management bonuses were paid shortly before the closure

-California’s Silicon Valley Bank (SVB) paid out annual bonuses shortly before its collapse.
+Meanwhile, the behavior of the bank’s management in the past few days has raised further questions: Shortly before its collapse, the Californian Silicon Valley Bank paid out annual bonuses.
 Eligible employees of the money house would have received their performance bonuses a few hours before the closure by the US government.
 This is reported by the news site Axios.
 CEO Greg Becker also sold $3.6 million of shares in parent company SVB Financial Group in February, Bloomberg reports.
 On Thursday, March 9th, the shares of the Silicon Valley Bank on Wall Street posted a record daily loss: market values of around 80 billion US dollars were wiped out.

-You can read more about the collapse of the Silicon Valley Bank here shortly.